 We have important work to do.

-We envision a world where BIWOC are fully participating at all levels of leadership in business and tech.
+We envision a Canada in which BIWOC are fully participating and thriving at all levels of leadership in their communities and careers of choice.

 We believe in informed action over optics.
 Our action seeks to dismantle systemic barriers.
-Our action is informed by data, evidence, information and analysis.
 Systems change starts with each of us taking small steps each day.
 Our collective effort leads to change.

-We believe in the power of community — BIWOC at all stages of their careers in business and tech along with mentors and allies.
+We believe in the power of community — BIWOC at all stages of their careers along with those who stand in solidarity.
 We engage compassionately by honoring multiple lived experiences.
-We create brave and safe spaces for meaningful conversations and hold each other accountable.
+We create safe spaces for inclusive conversations and hold each other accountable.

 We believe in the power of our authentic voices to talk about issues that matter, to build bridges, and to have honest conversations.
-As a community, we invest in each other, and support, celebrate and amplify the excellence of women of colour.
+As a community, we invest in each other, and support, celebrate and amplify the excellence of BIWOC.

 We believe that status quo is no longer an option.
-We believe in having multiple lived experiences, voices and perspectives at the table to create transformative solutions.
+We believe in having multiple lived experiences, voices and perspectives listened to and heard.
 We listen, observe, learn, identify what works, learn from what doesn’t, iterate, co-create and share perspectives and solutions that seek to transform.